Dolphins' new recruits seek to make impression at training camp

-DAVIE, Fla. - As the Miami Dolphins start training camp, it's not just the temperature providing the heat, there's also pressure from fans hoping for a quick turnaround.
+DAVIE, Fla. - As the Miami Dolphins start training camp, it's not just the temperature providing the heat.
+There's also pressure from fans hoping for a quick turnaround.

-"You understand what you are coming into in training camp," the Dolphins' Head Coach Adam Gase said.
-"When you enter a season it's zero and zero."
+"You understand what you are coming into in training camp," Dolphins head coach Adam Gase said.
+"When you enter a season, it's 0-0."

 This summer, every Dolphins player on the roster is present for training camp.
 There are no contract holdouts or significant injuries to worry about.

-Ryan Tannehill was the center of attention for many Phins fans.
+Ryan Tannehill was the center of attention for many fans.
 The quarterback was back out on the practice field after injuring his knee in last year's training camp.

 Although he occasionally still wears a knee brace, Tannehill has been active for the past few months, going through minicamps and offseason training activities.